 Rhythmic movement disorders such as nocturnal head banging (jactatio capitis nocturna), body rocking, and head rolling typically occur in infants and toddlers as they are trying to fall asleep.
 They can be present in deep sleep and in wakefulness.
-They are more common in children with ID.
-They will typically remit by five years of age but may persist into adult life.
-Management relies on good sleep hygiene and padding the headboard so the rest of the house is not awakened.
-Rhythmic movement disorders that are not clearly associated with the sleep-wake transition state but persist through the night respond less well to behavioral management techniques; rarely, medications such as benzodiazepines may be helpful.
-There are occasional reports of head banging in adults.52
+They are more common in children with learning disabilities.
+They typically remit by 5 years of age, but may persist into adult life.
+Management relies on good sleep hygiene and padding the headboard so the rest of the house is not wakened.
+Rhythmic movement disorders that are not clearly associated with the sleep-wake transition state respond less well to behavioral management techniques and (rarely) medications such as benzodiazepines may be helpful.

 Was this article helpful?

 Salvation For The Sleep Deprived The Ultimate Guide To Sleeping, Napping, Resting And Restoring Your Energy.
 Of the many things that we do just instinctively and do not give much of a thought to, sleep is probably the most prominent one.
 Most of us sleep only because we have to.
 We sleep because we cannot stay awake all 24 hours in the day.